liiizy/codepath-SITE-prework/README.md

 after the user loses the game.
 I also had a challenge where the timer would stop at 1 and display the alert instead of stopping at 0, and then displaying the alert.
 This is because the alert function superceded the DOM and I mitigated this issue by writing a `setTimeout()` function to make sure the code written before this line could run.
 When using custom audio files, I also had an issue where I had to change the playback speed of the audio file.
 It was a bit of a challenge to calculate how much the playback speed should increase especially when the levels get faster, however, I eventually figured out the right values after some thinking and calculations.
+Another audio bug I had was when my custom audio files would not make a second sound if I pressed a button twice consecutively in a short amount of time.
+This was because the 1-second long audio file had to finish playing before it could play again.
+To fix this, I called the `pause()`, `load()`, and `play` audio functions in functions `playTone(btn,len)` and `startTone(btn)` to make the current audio stop when the button is pressed again, reload the audio file, then play the audio so that the sound repeats.
 I had many other challenges, mostly about learning the language itself, but these challenges were amongst the biggest challenges I faced while creating this project.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)